What is AI alignment?

 Imagine a hypothetical AI system with two separate parts:

-When this AI makes a decision, it considers each possible action it could take, uses its beliefs about the world to predict what would happen if it made that choice, and then uses its preferences to judge how good that outcome is.
-It then picks the choice it expects to lead to the best outcome.
+When this AI makes a decision, it considers each possible action it could take, uses its beliefs about the world to predict the result of that choice, and then uses its preferences to judge how good that result is.
+It then picks the choice it expects to lead to the best result.

 The concept of “alignment” is relatively straightforward here: the system is “aligned” with you to the extent that its values are the same as yours, and “misaligned” with you to the extent that they are different.